jythontools/clamp/README.md

 ---------------------

-Your class (currently) needs to implement Java interfaces and/or extend a Java class - this inheritance scheme ensures that Java can work with your clamped class.
-Your clamped class also needs to be imported by one of the modules you specified with `clamp.modules`.
+Your class (currently) needs to implement Java interfaces and/or extend a Java class - this inheritance scheme ensures that Java code knows how to use your clamped class.
+Your clamped class also needs to be imported by one of the modules you specified with `clamp.modules`, so that Clamp can generate the necessary proxy bytecode.

 Your class also needs to use a base class generated by `clamp_base` to provide the mapping to a specific Java package namespace.
 You can